Israa3063/Israa3063/README.md

 - 👋 Hi, I’m @Israa3063
-- 👀 I’m interested in all Engineering aspects .
+- 👀 I’m interested in all aspects of Engineering .
-- 🌱 I’m currently pursuing a Bachelor of Electronics and communications Engineering.
+- 🌱 I’m currently pursuing a Bachelor's degree in Electronics and communications Engineering.

 <!---